mcneel/docify/apisite/content/posts/rhino-docobjects-lineardimensionobject.md

 ---
-title: "Rhino.DocObjects.LinearDimensionObject"
+title: "LinearDimensionObject"
 draft: false
 ---

+*Namespace: Rhino.DocObjects*

+   Rhino Object that represents a linear dimension geometry and attributes

-# Properties
+## Properties
-## Geometry.LinearDimension LinearDimensionGeometry
+#### Geometry.LinearDimension LinearDimensionGeometry
 - (summary)
      Get the dimension geometry for this object.